 For undeclared students, see the Exploration Checklist.
 Here are also some hands-on ways to figure out if a career is right for you:

 Want to know what a career is really like?
 Ask someone with first-hand experience.
 The informational interview is a chance to spend time with someone who is a professional in the career field that is of interest to you.
 By talking with a professional in the field, you will be able to learn about the professional and get to know someone in the field for the purpose of networking.
 Most professionals a very willing to spend time talking with students about their experiences, and most professionals will share helpful advice about preparing for and securing employment in the field.
-Visit the Career & Leadership Development website for more information.
+See https://www.livecareer.com/quintessential/information-interview for sample questions.
+Visit the Career & Leadership Development website for additional information.

 Similar to informational interviewing, a job shadow will help you explore what a job is like and help determine whether you might want to explore that career a little further.
 It is a way to test drive a career option without the time commitment of an internship.
 A job shadow is most often a day long (or a partial day) experience.
 It’s an opportunity to ask questions, observe a company, and gain perspective about a potential career.
 Job shadowing can be a great way to strengthen an existing network relationship – or to create a new relationship.